maartene/AppIconResizer/README.md

 * `-h             ` : show help

 # Known issues
-* Some files crash the application when you try to resize them with the following message: `Illegal instruction: 4`.
+* ~~Some files crash the application when you try to resize them with the following message: `Illegal instruction: 4`.
 This might be the case if the file to convert is not large enough.
-But this requires further investigation;
+But this requires further investigation~~ FIXED;
 * Only iOS build app icon sizes are now available.
 I'll add tvOS, watchOS and macOS at a later time (although I think the issue there is less urgent than for iOS).

 # Contact details